igor-krechetov/hsmcpp-doc/source/features/timers/timers.rst

 Usage
 =====

-To use a timer in your HSM you first need to register it using this API:
+To use a timer in your HSM you first need to register it using :hsmcpp:`HierarchicalStateMachine::registerTimer` API:

 .. code-block::  c++

-   void registerTimer(const TimerID_t timerID, const HsmEventEnum event);

--  timerID - can be any value, but must be unique withing this instance of HSM;
--  event - event which should be triggered when timer expires.
+   hsm.registerTimer(MyTimers::TIMER_1, MyEvents::ON_TIMER_1);

-Interacting with timers is part of :ref:`features-states-actions` so registerStateAction() API should be used.
-You can start, stop or restart any of the registered timers.
+Interacting with timers is part of :ref:`features-states-actions` so :hsmcpp:`HierarchicalStateMachine::registerStateAction` API should be used.
+You can also start, stop or restart any of the registered timers directly using:

+- :hsmcpp:`HierarchicalStateMachine::startTimer`
+- :hsmcpp:`HierarchicalStateMachine::stopTimer`
+- :hsmcpp:`HierarchicalStateMachine::restartTimer`